Scarification in Africa: History

 Scarification is sometimes included within the category of tattooing, due to both practices creating marks with pigment underneath and textures or pigments on the surface of the skin.
 In Africa, European colonial governments and European Christian missionaries criminalized and stigmatized the cultural practices of tattooing and scarification; consequently, the practices underwent decline, ended, or continued to be performed as acts of resistance.

+While scarification can be mentioned within the realm of tattooing, the two are different.
+"To signal ethnic identity and role relations, The Bini tattooed their skin.
+Scarification and cicatrization serve medicinal rather than strictly social purposes."
+Scarification represents an artistic representation of oneself, as well as a hierarchical status.

 North Africa

 Between 5000 BCE and 4000 BCE, pastoral communities from the Sahara peopled the region of Neolithic Egypt and Neolithic Sudan.
 In this shared material culture of the Nile Valley region, figurines with markings have been found, which indicates that tattooing and scarification may have been cultural practices among these pastoral communities.